Cloud-Architekt/cloud-architekt.github.io/temp/2020-07-15-azuread-b2b-security-considerations.md

 - **Administration of Azure AD B2C tenant from Azure AD Premium (B2E) tenant:**<br>
 As you may already know, Azure AD B2C tenants are not supporting premium protection features (licensed as "Azure AD for O365" tenant only) yet.
 Conditional Access and Identity Protection for B2C was already announced at Ignite 2019.
 Today it might be a good practice to use privileged identities from Azure AD (B2E) Premium tenant.
 The option to invite guest users to B2C tenant for administration is also [described by Microsoft](https://docs.microsoft.com/en-us/azure/active-directory-b2c/user-overview#guest-user).
 Basically external users from a Azure AD Premium tenant can be assigned to Conditional Access and Identity Protection risk-based policies/reports in the home tenant.
 - **Centralized Azure AD „Management“ tenant to manage a multi-tenant (enterprise) environment:**<br>
 I‘ve heard a few times that some (large) organizations implemented an internal „management“ tenant in the past.
 All privileged identities and resources will be located in this directory to use „shared services“ across a multi-tenant environment.
-Azure AD introduced in the recent year(s) many enhancements to separate or isolate resources within one tenant (e.g. Administrative Units, Custom Roles, fine-grained policies etc.).
-In the past Microsoft already recommended to use one tenant per organization but from historical or technical reasons (company merge, geo-political, technical limitations) real-world practice shows some (valid) alternate approaches.
+In the recent year(s) many enhancements were introduced to separate or isolate resources within one tenant (e.g. Administrative Units, Custom Roles, fine-grained policies etc.).
+Using one tenant per organization was also strongly recommended by Microsoft but from historical or technical reasons (company merge, geo-political, technical limitations) real-world practice shows some (valid) alternate approaches.

 In this diagram you can see the environment and "wordings" that I will use for further explanation about the B2B scenarios and examples of my security considerations: